AmurKhoyetsyan/Progress-Bar/README.md

-# Progress Bar And Widt / Height In JavaScript By Amur
+# "Progress Bar" And "Width / Height" In JavaScript By Amur

 ## Example